d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   │ 	^
   └────

-  In Emacs 29, the command `M-x cycle-spacing' is extensible through a list of callback functions stored in the variable `cycle-spacing-actions'.  `sweep' leverages this facility and adds `sweeprolog-align-spaces' as the first action of `cycle-spacing'.
+  In Emacs 29, the command `M-x cycle-spacing' is extensible via a list of callback functions stored in the variable `cycle-spacing-actions'.
+  `sweep' leverages this facility and adds `sweeprolog-align-spaces' as the first action of `cycle-spacing'.
 To inhibit `sweeprolog-mode' from doing so, set the user option `sweeprolog-enable-cycle-spacing' to nil.

   Moreover, in Emacs 29 `cycle-spacing' is bound by default to `M-SPC', thus aligning if-then-else and similar constructs only requires typing